hatlabs/sh-wg/pages/getting_started/index.md

 ### Changing WiFi Settings

 Once the initial configuration has been performed, changing the WiFi settings can be performed in two ways.
-First, you can reset the device to factory defaults by following the instructions in Section XXX and then completing the initial setup again.
+First, you can reset the device to factory defaults by following the instructions in the section below and then completing the initial setup again.
 Or, second, you can enter the device configuration page and update the settings there.
-This is described in Section XXX.
+This is described in [Configuration](../configuration/).

 ## Resetting the Device